 - You plan on visiting Epcot and Hollywood Studios more than the Magic Kingdom

 If you want help navigating all of your options for a Disney World vacation at no cost to you, I strongly suggest getting a free quote from the expert agents at Destinations in Florida!

 Any questions about staying at the Dolphin?
-Please leave a comment below or send me a message on The Frugal South’s Facebook page!
+Please leave a comment below or join our free private Facebook group for The Budget Mouse!